 11 Hacks for Traveling With Kids to Maintain Your Sanity

 As important as it is to go on family vacations, traveling with young children can be a bit daunting.
 Sometimes, it can feel downright impossible.
 No matter how you’re getting where you’re going, incorporating one or more of these tips for traveling with kids will help the ride or flight go by more smoothly.
-From ordering supplies online and shipping to your hotel, to improvising a movie screen for your car, these hacks will make the trip more fun for everyone.
+From ordering supplies online and shipping to your resort or hotel, to improvising a movie screen for your car, these hacks will make the trip more fun for everyone.

 1. SHIP AHEAD